Understanding Thread Tension on Your Sewing Machine

 As with the tension dials, the amount of pressure will be increased when thicker threads are run under the bobbin spring.
 To eliminate the need to fiddle with the bobbin-case screw, many sewers (myself included) have two bobbin cases: one set for general sewing and the other for adjusting to less frequently used threads.

 Recognizing balanced tensions

-When the tensions are balanced, the stitched line looks good on both sides of the fabric, as shown in the top drawing at right, and the seam is at its strongest and most elastic.
+When the tensions are balanced, the stitched line looks good on both sides of the fabric, as shown at the top of the illustration below, and the seam is at its strongest and most elastic.
 The easiest way to spot unbalanced tension is to look for visible knots or loops at the end of each stitch.
-When the bobbin thread shows on the right side, the needle tension is too tight or the bobbin thread, too loose, as shown in the middle drawing at right.
-When the needle thread shows on the wrong side, the needle tension is too loose or the bobbin thread, too tight, as shown in the bottom drawing at right.
-Of course, if you’re sewing on very thin or lightweight fabrics, both threads may show on both sides when the tension is balanced, simply because the fabric is so thin.
+When the bobbin thread shows on the right side, the needle tension is too tight or the bobbin thread, too loose, as shown at left in the illustration below.
+When the needle thread shows on the wrong side, the needle tension is too loose or the bobbin thread, too tight, as shown at right in the illustration below.
+Of course, if you’re sewing on thin or lightweight fabrics, both threads may show on both sides when the tension is balanced, simply because the fabric is so thin.

 How to adjust tension

 There are two types of tension adjustments, a basic adjustment for everyday sewing (this is what your repair person does when adjusting tension, but you can do it, too) and a temporary adjustment, necessary when you change thread types or sizes, fabrics, and stitching operations.

 To make a basic adjustment, select contrasting colors of a thread in the brand, size, and fiber you use most frequently.
 Use one color to fill the bobbin, with the machine set on medium speed to reduce the risk of stretching the thread.
 Insert a new needle in the size you use most frequently and thread the machine, using all the thread guides on the machine head, but skip threading the eye on the bobbin-case finger if you have that feature.